piegope/doc/docs/en/server/web-interface/user-groups-based-security/index.md

 ---
+eleventyComputed:
   title: User groups based security
   order: 50
-description: Devolutions Server user groups based security allows to create a granular protection system that is quite flexible.
-However, flexibility comes at a price and sometimes making the wrong choices could increase the time involved in managing the system.
+  description: '{{ en.DVLS }} user groups based security allows to create a granular protection system that is quite flexible.
+However, flexibility comes at a price and sometimes making the wrong choices could increase the time involved in managing the system.'
 ---
 {{ en.DVLS }} user groups based security allows to create a granular protection system that is quite flexible.
 However, flexibility comes at a price and sometimes making the wrong choices could increase the time involved in managing the system.